Yamini2001/LeetCode-Solutions/README.md

 ## Partition List
 Given the head of a linked list and a value x, partition it such that all nodes less than x come before nodes greater than or equal to x.

+## Closest Equal Element Queries
+Return an array answer of the same size as queries, where answer[i] represents the result for query i.